shyamexe/Dictionary_app_flutter_using_bloc/README.md

-# Dictionary Flutter Application Using Bloc
+## About

-A simple dictionary app in flutter using bloc patern
+This is a dictionary app built with flutter using the bloc pattern.
+It uses the Dictionary API and Datamuse API to fetch data.
+The app has features like audio pronunciation, synonyms, antonyms, examples and share options.
+It also has a dark mode feature.

 - [live link WEB](https://shyamexe.github.io/Dictionary_app_flutter_using_bloc/#/)